 - When changing your glycol, we recommend visiting a professional

-- If your system doesn’t, check the top compartment (it contains a black fuse box; see figure below, as shown by the yellow arrow).
+- If your system doesn’t work, check the top compartment (it contains a black fuse box; see figure below, as shown by the yellow arrow).
 The fuse box contains three fuses.
 If one of the three is blown, replace it with one of the two spare fuses.

 By now, you know exactly what an Alde Heating System provides, what’s next?
 If you want to take advantage of this technology and have the best heating and water tank for your camper, there’s only one thing left to do… visit your nearest dealership and take home a Cirrus Truck Camper today!